At Squarespace I designed layout systems that gave people new ways to express themselves online.

 The goal of these layout systems was to accurately represent the breadth of each layout type.
 It was an exercise of putting together all aspects of a layout in a cohesive way where elements could be combined and rearranged to create different ready-to-use layout configurations for template starting points.

 All these styling options that allowed these layouts to come to life (font pairings, color palettes, etc.) were then tested and packaged to live inside the product as design features.
-My job was about curating these offerings and help identify the right controls to surface in the editor.
+My job in particular was to curate these offerings and later to identify the right controls to surface in the editor.

 font-pairings.png